FuryanRasta/wars/spec/02_state.md

 # State

-## Bonds
+## Wars

-The instance of a bond is stored with its bond-specific parameters.
-This record is accessed by the identity of a token that represents the bond.
+The instance of a war is stored with its war-specific parameters.
+This record is accessed by the identity of a token that represents the war.

-* Bonds: `0x00 | tokenHash -> amino(Bond)`
+* Wars: `0x00 | tokenHash -> amino(War)`

 ## Batches